 Brace yourself, because today we’re covering the first thing in Swift that many people have hard time understanding.
 Please keep in mind Flip Wilson's law: “you can't expect to hit the jackpot if you don't put a few nickels in the machine.”

 Initially you’ll think that closures are simply anonymous functions – functions we can create and assign directly to a variable, then pass that variable around as if it were a string or an integer.

 However, closures complicate things in two ways:

 To make things easier to understand we start with fairly simple closures that might almost seem pointless, but as we progress on day two (yes, there’s a second day of closures!) you’ll start to see more advanced scenarios that build on what you learn today.

-In case you were wondering: SwiftUI uses closures a lot, so this is something you need to understand.
+In case you were wondering: SwiftUI uses closures a lot, so this is something you should try to understand.

 Today you have only five one-minute videos to watch, just to make sure you have time to watch videos twice if you need to.
 Once you’ve completed each video you can read the optional extra section, and there’s a short test to help make sure you’ve understood what was taught.

 Sometimes people ask me “why do you start some topics by saying they are hard – aren’t you just putting people off?”